jnbellinger/GroupAlgebraSymmetry/README.md

 in such a way that the result new "elements" maintain the original group structure.
 This is in addition to the obvious permutations possible among elements of the finite group.

+The same transformations appear when working with the antiautomorphism ( https://en.wikipedia.org/wiki/Antihomomorphism )

 The question I want to answer is **"Is there a simple way to predict from aspects of the finite group what those symmetries will be?"**